cocos-creator/firedoc-2.x/docs/classes/BuilderContext.md

     <div class="extended-detail">

         <div class="description">
-            <p>Parses file and line number from an item object and build's an HREF</p>
+            Parses file and line number from an item object and build's an HREF
         </div>

             <div class="params">